 PG-13 | | Biography, Drama, History

-The true story of Paul Rusesabagina, a hotel manager who housed over a thousand Tutsi refugees during their struggle against the Hutu militia in Rwanda.
+Paul Rusesabagina was a hotel manager who housed over a thousand Tutsi refugees during their struggle against the Hutu militia in Rwanda.

 When people ask me, good listeners, why do I hate all the Tutsi, I say, "Read our history."
 The Tutsi were collaborators for the Belgian colonists, they stole our Hutu land, they whipped us.
 Now they have come back, these Tutsi rebels.
 They are ...